railwayapp/docs/src/pages/deploy/builds.md

             quality={80} />

 Please note that this is still in development and may not be 100% backwards compatible with the previous builder.
 If you have any thoughts/concerns/questions/feedback, [we would love to hear from you](https://discord.gg/xAm2w6g)!

-## Custom Start Commands

-You may define a custom start command in the Deployment Settings.
-This means you can deploy the same repository within Railway projects and start a different monorepo component for each one.
-[You can also see our documentation about Monorepos for more information.](/deploy/monorepo)